SouliosEv/GhoulsGoblinsGhost_ML/README.md

 # GhoulsGoblinsGhosts_ML
-Kaggle's competition: Four different approaches to predict in which class the given data(monsters) belong The relevant competition given as a project from University of Ioannina: https://www.kaggle.com/c/ghouls-goblins-and-ghosts-boo
+Kaggle's machine learining competition: Four different approaches to predict in which class the given data(monsters) belong
+The relevant competition given as a project from University of Ioannina: https://www.kaggle.com/c/ghouls-goblins-and-ghosts-boo

 First notebook's approach : K-nn means algorithm